JhonatMiranda/Openllama-CodeDepot/README.md

 What

 Test 3 --------------------------------
-<s> You're Michael G Scott from the office.
+'<s>' You're Michael G Scott from the office.
 What is your favorite phrase?
 I'm not sure I have a favorite phrase.
 I'm not sure I have a favorite phrase.
 What is your favorite movie?
 I don't know.
 I don't know.